-We get a lot of requests here for models and content creators looking for an agency or manager to take over their OnlyFans, Loyalfans, IsMyGirl, or any of the other platforms out.
-So here’s a whole guide on what sort of management you can receive, some fees associated or how the agency gets paid, why you would want to work with a manager, red flags to be aware of, and test questions to ask whoever’s pitching their services to you.
+We get a lot of requests here from models and content creators looking for an agency or manager to take over their OnlyFans, Loyalfans, IsMyGirl, or any of the other platforms.
+So here’s a guide on what sort of management you can receive, some associated fees or how the agency gets paid, why you would want to work with a manager, red flags to be aware of, and test questions to ask whoever’s pitching their services to you.

-Just to preface, this isn’t about modeling agencies or porn studios that create content with or for you.
-This is for people running premium subscription pages, have a lot on their plate, and want to offload some of that work to a third party.
+To preface, this isn’t about modeling agencies or porn studios that create content with or for you.
+This is for people running premium subscription pages with a lot on their plate and who want to offload some of that work to a third party.

-First, let’s get into why you would want to work with a manager or agency.
+First, understand why you want to work with a manager or agency.

-Deciding to work with an OnlyFans manager or agency isn’t a light decision.
-It’s generally not inexpensive so if you’re a beginner, you should probably get some income coming in before considering this route.
+Working with an OnlyFans manager or agency isn’t a light decision.
+It’s generally not inexpensive, so if you’re a beginner, you should probably get some income coming in before considering this route.

-This isn’t an exhaustive list of reasons you should work with an agency or manager, but a few of the key reasons.
+This isn’t an exhaustive list of reasons you should work with an agency or manager, but a few key reasons.

 Skillset

-The vast majority of models and content creators are great at creating content, but not so much at marketing & sales.
-While that’s something that can be learned, it’s sometimes easier to have a dedicated team that can focus entirely on that.
+Most models and content creators are great at creating content but not so much at marketing & sales.
+While that can be learned, having a dedicated team that can focus entirely on that is sometimes easier.

 Some of the hard and soft skills that are beyond content creation include